score-json/json/TSF/trustable/assumptions-of-use/AOU-27.md

 normative: true
 ---

- The integrator shall ensure that ChangeLog.md is updated when the local mirror of nlohmann/json is updated.
+ The integrator shall ensure that ChangeLog.md is updated whenever the local mirror of nlohmann/json is updated.